h2oai/wave/website/blog/2021-03-08-ml-release.md

 prediction = model.predict(file_path=dataset)
 ```

-The output of a `model.predict()` call has the following structure:
+The output of the `model.predict()` call has the following structure:

 ```py
 [